-The lobby to require manufacturers to label sesame as a top food allergen in the United States is gaining traction with the release of a new report that details just how difficult it is for consumers with this allergy to find safe grocery products.
+The lobby to require manufacturers to label sesame as a top food allergen in the United States is gaining traction and a September 2015 report details just how difficult it is for consumers with this allergy to find safe grocery products.

 On the heels of recent demands by three Senators that the FDA needs to add sesame as a ninth top allergen that must by law be clearly identified in common language on ingredients lists — this report sets out why immediate action is needed to protect between 300,000 and 500,000 Americans who have this allergy.